sunsembrace/NetForge2.0/readme.md

 Create security groups before the resource that uses them That way, there’s no delay or misconfiguration when the EC2/RDS/etc. resource is provisioned.

+Lessons: IAM Role module.
+Decided to go for using AWS-managed roles rather than writing my own to ensure security is functional but plan to write my own for practice later for further tightening if required to show iniative.